SeifAllah-Hassan/Deforestation-PostgreSQL-Project/README.md

 # TableConvert
 Website Helps me to convert the three-file CSV to PostgreSQL files to move on with the process of the analysis on PostgreSQL.
 # Neon Console
-Uses this site to do all analysis process coding From DDL, DML, and DQL.
+Use this site to do all analysis process coding From DDL, DML, and DQL.
 # Create view
 Create a view of the three tables to make it easy for me to answer the Analysis Questions
 # Microsoft Excel  used for Visualization and make charts .